 If you have trouble making your payments call your servicer immediately to find out the options available to keep you from student loan default.
 You may be eligible to change your repayment plan to one that lowers your payment amount or is based on your income like the ones listed above.

 You can also ask your servicer if you qualify for a deferment or forbearance to temporarily suspend your payments.
 Deferment is a specific period of time where you are approved to stop making payments.
-These are granted under certain circumstances and generally do not accrue interest during the deferment period.
+These are granted under certain circumstances.
+Some examples include when you return to school as at least a half-time student, if you are unemployed and actively looking for full-time employment, if you are temporarily totally disabled, or if you are experiencing an economic hardship.
 However, any unpaid interest that accrues during this period may be added to the principal balance of the loan.
 This means that your loan balance will increase and you’ll end up paying more over the life of your loan.

 Forbearance is a short-term temporary suspension of your payments or a reduction of your payment amount.
 Forbearance is intended to help if you are having financial difficulties and do not qualify for a deferment.
 During this period, principal payments are postponed but interest continues to accrue.
 Unpaid interest that accrues during the forbearance will be added to the principal balance of your loan, increasing the total amount you owe.